 You can no longer argue that Esports is not a sport.
 It takes dedication, focus, and determination to actually get good in these multiplayer competitive video games.
 Arguably the most popular form of Esports, Multiplayer Online Battle Arenas (MOBA) like DOTA 2 or League of Legends, demand a certain discipline.
 It’s very much like any other sport.
 And it would seem now that just like the standard physical sports, Esports is slowly becoming a viable career path for Filipinos.

 Local Esports Athlete Gets Full Scholarship from U.S. University

-The University of Santo Tomas’ Teletigers are one of the Philippines’ most popular collegiate teams.
+The University of Santo Tomas’ Teletigers is one of the Philippines’ most popular collegiate teams.
 The team recently made waves in the scene.
 There was recent news of one of its players actually receiving a varsity scholarship from a university in the U.S.!

 Aside from actually studying in the U.S., Gonzales will also be playing as a “bottom laner” (another position in MOBAs) for the Harrisburg University Storm Esports.

 Every year, Harrisburg University grants 22 full-tuition scholarships, including housing stipends, for esports athletes.
 It’s one of the few universities that offer an Esports Management, Production and Performance bachelor’s degree program.